What is holistic Thai Massage therapy?

 Of course, not all clients will listen and apply your suggestions, but that doesn’t mean you should not try when you feel it is appropriate and the client seems receptive.

 It also means that it helps if the therapist has some basic knowledge in all these areas, and it helps if the therapist is a living example of good lifestyle habits.

-Thai Massage can release negative emotions and improve a client’s outlook on life.
+Thai Massage can release and free up negative emotions and improve a client’s outlook on life.

 Some examples of negative and disease-causing emotions are anger, hatred, fear, boredom, frustration, and dissatisfaction with life, career, or relationships.

 Obviously, these emotions or feelings won’t just disappear just because someone gets a Thai Massage session.
 They took a long time to grow, and they will take time to reduce.